CapibaraEngineer/InterstellarEngine/README.md

 ### Pull Requests
 if you fixed a bug or added a feature create a pull request

-If you haven't already, create a fork of the Premake repository;
+If you haven't already, create a fork of the repository;
 Create a topic branch, and make all of your changes on that branch;
 Submit a pull request, and wait;
 it will be reviewed and if it is good merged.